Sef Gonzales: Legal proceedings

 Gonzales was charged with three counts of murder and one count of threatening product contamination.
 He was refused bail and held on remand in Silverwater Correctional Centre.
 During this time, he was denied access to the family's estate to fund his defence, and sought legal aid for the murder trial which took place during April and May 2004.
 Prosecuted by Mark Tedeschi, the trial revealed that Gonzales had planned the murders for several months before they took place.
-Initially he researched the idea of poisoning his family, which led to an elaborate contamination hoax one week before the killings.
+Initially he researched the idea of poisoning his family.
 The court heard of numerous lies told to his friends, family and police regarding his whereabouts at the time of the murders, suggesting that Gonzales was a pathological liar.
 It was found that he had committed the murders because he was fearful that, because of his poor performance in his university studies, his parents might take his car away from him and might withdraw other privileges which had been granted to him, and that he wished to be the sole beneficiary of his parents' property.

 On 20 May 2004, Gonzales was found guilty of all four charges.
 He was sentenced on 17 September 2004 to three concurrent life sentences without parole for the murders.
 Justice Bruce James remarked that, "I consider that the murders show features of very great heinousness and that there are no facts mitigating the objective seriousness of the murders and hence the murders fall within the worst category of cases of murder at common law."
 In June 2007, Gonzales was granted approval to appeal his conviction and his sentence.
 The Supreme Court determined that statements taken from Gonzales by police on the night of the murders may be inadmissible, as he was not cautioned.
 On 27 November 2007, the appeal was dismissed as there had been no miscarriage of justice, and his convictions remained.

 In March 2021, Gonzales failed in his third attempt to get a special inquiry into his convictions for the murders.
 Previous applications for a special inquiry into his convictions were dismissed in 2018 and 2019.

+In August 2025, Gonzales won the right to appeal due to the investigators' discovery of his post-traumatic stress disorder (PTSD), a disorder which Gonzales himself had previously refused to acknowledge in the original murder trial.